Logical blocks for fault-tolerant topological quantum computation: Topological quantum computation without boundaries: Portals and teleported twists

 In this section, we introduce a new computational scheme for twist-encoded qubits.
 In this scheme, logical information is encoded in twist defects and fault-tolerant logical operations are achieved by introducing space-time defects known as portals, which teleport the twists forward in time.
-This scheme is motivated by the favourable logical error rate suppression observed for logical blocks that have no boundaries.
-To our knowledge, this is the first universal surface-code scheme that doesn't require boundaries.
+This scheme is motivated by the favorable logical error rate suppression observed for logical blocks that have no boundaries.
+To our knowledge, this is the first universal surface code scheme that does not require boundaries.

 The native gates implementable with twists and portals are PPMs (i.e., measurement of $n$-qubit Pauli operators), which are universal when supplemented with noisy magic states.
 In this scheme, a PPM is implemented by introducing a pair of portals that teleport a subset of twists to another space-time location.
 These portals generally require long-range operations to implement.
 For concreteness, we focus on portals and twists in a photonic FBQC architecture, where such long-range operations are conceivable~\cite{bartolucci2021fusion, bombin2021interleaving}.